Monopole Floer homology for codimension-3 Riemannian foliation

-Let $E$ be a foliated vector bundle on $M$ equipped with a basic Hermitian structure and a compatible basic connection $\nabla^E$, we define the basic $\|\|_{L^p_k}$-norm by
+Let $E$ be a foliated vector bundle on $M$ equipped with a basic Hermitian structure and a compatible basic connection $\nabla^E$.
+We define the basic $\|\|_{L^p_k}$-norm by

 for any $u\in \Gamma_b(E)$.
-Let $L^p_k$ be the completion of $\Gamma_b(E)$ with respect to such a norm.
+Let $L^p_k$ be the completion of $\Gamma_b(E)$ with respect to this norm.
 One has the similar Sobolev embedding and Sobolev multiplication properties for basic sections, which are shown in \cite[Theorem 9, 10, 11]{KLW}.

 \begin{defi} Let $E_1$ and $E_2$ be two foliated vector bundles over $M$ with compatible basic connections.
-A differential operator $L:\Gamma(E_1)\to \Gamma(E_2)$, is called basic, if in any foliated chart $(x,y)\in U\times V$ with distinguished local trivialization of $E_1$ and $E_2$, then locally one can write
+A differential operator $L:\Gamma(E_1)\to \Gamma(E_2)$, is called basic, if in any foliated chart $(x,y)\in U\times V$ with distinguished local trivialization of $E_1$ and $E_2$, then one locally writes

-A basic differential operator $L$ defined as the above, is said \emph{transverse elliptic}, if its transverse symbol is an isomorphism away from the $0$-section, i.e. $\sigma(p,y)$ is an isomorphism for any $p\in M$ and non-zero $y\in Q^*_p$. \end{defi}
+A basic differential operator $L$ defined as the above, is said to be \emph{transverse elliptic}, if its transverse symbol is an isomorphism away from the $0$-section, i.e. $\sigma(p,y)$ is an isomorphism for any $p\in M$ and non-zero $y\in Q^*_p$. \end{defi}

-For transverse elliptic operator, we have the regularity estimate \cite[Theorem 12]{KLW}.
+For any transverse elliptic operator, we have the regularity estimate \cite[Theorem 12]{KLW}.